Analysis of Knowledge Transfer in Kernel Regime: Experimental Results

 \section{Experimental Results}

-We perform our numerical analysis on a commonly-used dataset for validating deep neural models, i.e., CIFAIR-10.
+In this section we present validation for the main results in the paper which helps understanding the theorems and reinforces them.
+We perform our numerical analysis on a commonly-used dataset for validating deep neural models, i.e., CIFAR-10.
 This dataset is used for the experiments in \cite{Arora19}.
 As in \cite{Arora19}, we only look at the first two classes and set the label $y_i=+1$ if image $i$ belongs to the first class and $y_i=-1$ if it belongs to the second class.
 The images $\{x_i\}_{i=1}^{n}$ are normalized such that $||\bm x_i||_2=1$ for all $i = 1, \dots, n$.
 The weights in our model are initialized as follows:

 For optimization, we use (full batch) gradient descent with the learning rate $\eta$.
 In our experiments we set $k=10^{-2}, \eta=2 \times 10^{-4}$ similar to \cite{Arora19}.
 In all of our experiments we use 100 hidden neurons for the teacher network and 20 hidden neurons for the student network.